floooh/oryol/code/Modules/IO/README.md

 ```

 Note that you don't provide a HTTPFileSystem _object_, but instead
-a _creator function_.
+a _creator object_.
 This is necessary because the HTTPFileSystem
 may be instantiated multiple times in separate IO threads (where and
 how often a FileSystem object is instantianed is an implementation detail
 which differs between platforms).